casangi/casadocs/docs/tasks/task_sdatmcor.rst

    .. rubric::   Example 5

    This example specifies scaling factor for the correction.
-The scaling factor can be single float value, dictionary, or name of the caltable.
+The scaling factor can be single float value, dictionary of the key-value pair of spw id and the float value (e.g. *gainfactor={'23': 50.0, '25': 45.0}*), or name of the caltable that stores scaling factor (e.g. *gainfactor='caltablename.tbl'*).
 Float value is set in this example.

    ::